Calls to Action

 Read

-The resources offered through the Equity and Human Rights office to learn how to be a trans-inclusive ally.
+UVic’s Pride event page for available resources and initiatives that support LGBTQ2SIA+ members on campus and the broader community.
+Equity and Human Rights offers resources on how to be an ally to trans, Two-Spirit and non-binary people.
 Resources are available on using gender-inclusive language, using the pronouns and names people ask you to use, and learning about the services offered to trans people on and off campus.
 The Chair of Transgender Studies also offers a list of Vancouver Island trans resources to explore.

 Watch